-My research interests lie in the design, analytical modelling and hardware implementation of cross-layer wireless schemes with an emphasis on scalability, efficiency and harsh conditions (e.g. high density & number of nodes, high mobility, selective fading etc.).
-I am particularly interested in the usage of multi-carrier systems and OFDM techniques for higher level applications (e.g. contention, cognitive radio, white-spaces).
-I am also interested in probabilistic and Markov analysis of randomized algorithms and queueing systems, with a keen eye towards exact analytical models.
-At the moment I am looking at white spaces applications and indoor location systems in conjunction with software defined radio (SDR).
+My research interests at the Computer Lab lie in the design, analytical modelling and hardware implementation of cross-layer wireless schemes (with an emphasis on scalability, efficiency and harsh conditions) and Software Defined Radio (SDR) implementations.
+I am also interested in the usage of multi-carrier systems and OFDM techniques for higher level applications (e.g. contention, cognitive radio, white-spaces), and analysis of randomized algorithms.

-The system I designed during my PhD (called Multi-Carrier Burst Contention project (based on my PhD) has received a Microsoft Research Software Radio Academic Program Award to further the research into software radio and multi-carrier techniques.
+The system I designed during my PhD (called Multi-Carrier Burst Contention), has received a Microsoft Research Software Radio Academic Program Award to advance the research into multi-carrier techniques.
 We now have several powerful SDR equipment available for research but also suitable for Part II and MPhil projects.

-Contact me if you are a Cambridge University afiliated researcher/student and interested in SDR applications or projects (Part II and Mphil welcome).
+Contact me if you are interested in SDR applications or projects (Part II and Mphil welcome).

 I'm also the author and webmaster of the DTG website.